deadlyclowning/proshiptree_stance/README.md

 I am still openly proship but no longer near the tree for obvious reasons.

 Respectfully fuck off and never interact with me again.

+Edit (16/2/2026): If we were friends before the whole drama thing happened then youre safe to interact.
+Just know i wont be near the tree anymore.